-3. The supervision and regulation of the European financial system as from 2011 share a common currency but do not form an optimum monetary area2.
+3. The supervision and regulation of the European financial system as from 2011

+The European Union is an economic and political space which is particularly complex and in continuous development.
+The 27 state members who make up the European Union form part of an economic union.
+Of these 27, seventeen share a common currency but do not form an optimum monetary area.
 Of the ten State members which continue maintaining their sovereignty in monetary politics, three of those (the so-called "opt-outs"), United Kingdom, Denmark and Sweden, are voluntarily out of the Euro zone.
 That is, "for the moment" they don't want to share a common currency.
-The other seven countries, the "preins", a product of the latest additions in 2004 and 2007, have the intention of joining the Euro zone with some more in favor than others, however, they do not fulfill the obligatory economic and financial requisites that the Euro countries consider necessary before entering this exclusive club of 17 countries.
+The other seven countries, the "pre-ins", a product of the latest additions in 2004 and 2007, have the intention of joining the Euro zone with some more in favor than others, however, they do not fulfill the obligatory economic and financial requisites that the Euro countries consider necessary before entering this exclusive club of 17 countries.